Certificate Propagation Service

 Turn on certificate propagation from the smart card specifies whether a user's certificate should be propagated.

 Turn on root certificate propagation from smart card specifies whether root certificates should be propagated.

 Configure root certificate cleanup specifies how root certificates are removed.

 Root certificate propagation service

-Root certificate propagation is responsible for specific smart card deployment scenarios where public key infrastructure (PKI) trust has not yet been established:
+Root certificate propagation is responsible for the following smart card deployment scenarios when public key infrastructure (PKI) trust has not yet been established:

 Joining the domain

 In both cases, the computer is not joined to a domain, and therefore, trust is not being managed by Group Policy.
 However, the objective is to authenticate to a remote server, such as the domain controller.
 Root certificate propagation provides the ability to use the smart card to include the missing trust chain.

 When the smart card is inserted, the certificate propagation service propagates any root certificates on the card to the trusted smart card root computer certificate stores.
 This process establishes a trust relationship with the enterprise resources.
 You may also use a subsequent cleanup action when the user's smart card is removed from the reader, or when the user signs out.
 This is configurable with Group Policy.
 For more information, see Smart Card Group Policy and Registry Settings.